-Saco-S is made up of 19 Saco trade unions.
-Together we represent round 90,000 academics.
+Saco-S is made up of 18 Saco trade unions.
+Together we represent round 90,000 employees.
 As a member of a Saco-S union, you are covered by our negotiation activities and agreements.

 Trade union matters regarding salary and employment conditions are common to all state-employed academics.
-The unions therefore came together to form Saco-S to provide an effective organization and greater strength for their members.
+The unions therefore came together to form Saco-S to provide a stronger and more efficient organisation for their members.